20251001_TheTrueShip_pen

 - When a war is fought between two races for more than a century, and with the passing of every generation that keeps the fight alive, is it still the same war or is it growing bigger with each battle?

-If so, can we ever identify where one part ended and the other began?
+Can we ever identify where one part ends and the other begins?